Hxxzii/HourBoostr/README.md

-## This is a fork of SingleBoostr found in HourBoostr - you can find the original author's repository [here](https://github.com/Ezzpify/HourBoostr)
+## This is a fork of SingleBoostr found in HourBoostr - you can find the original author's repository [here](https://github.com/Ezzpify/HourBoostr) and latest fork binary downloads [here](https://github.com/Hxxzii/SingleBoostr/releases)
 ### This fork aims for simplicity (console-only interface, hopefully low RAM usage)
 ### If you have any problems with this fork, make an issue in this repository, NOT the original repository.
 #### Libraries used: INIParser and Steam4NET